 Sunday, after a venture to the East Bay Ikea I decided we needed a warm and cuddly dinner to top off the day: Shepherd's Pie!
-So while Shawn framed a poster and installed a kitchen shelve I peeled potatoes and browned meat.
-(All the while, my favorite episode of Trading Spouses wsa playing on VH1 with Marguerite Perrin the God Warrior!)
-Thanks to Evie for texting me!
+So while Shawn framed a poster and installed a kitchen shelve I peeled potatoes and

 A few years ago I had attempted a Shepherd's pie and failed miserably but that was before I knew the value of thickening agents and flavor profiles.
 This time, though - I say UBER success!